jzy3d/jzy3d-api/README.md

 Extensions
 -----------------------------------
-The API as optional extensions bundled by their parent module <a href="https://github.com/jzy3d/jzy3d-extensions">jzy3d-extensions</a>:
+The API has optional extensions bundled by their parent module <a href="https://github.com/jzy3d/jzy3d-extensions">jzy3d-extensions</a>.
-- <a href="https://github.com/jzy3d/jzy3d-graphs">jzy3d-graphs</a> : extends Gephi toolkit and Jzy3d with <a href="http://www.jzy3d.org/plugins-graphs.php">3d graph layouts and a 3d graph charts</a>.
-- <a href="https://github.com/jzy3d/jzy3d-depthpeeling">jzy3d-depthpeeling</a> : an extension allowing <a href="http://www.jzy3d.org/plugin-depthpeeling.php">visually perfect transparency</a>
-- <a href="https://github.com/jzy3d/jzy3d-svm-mapper">jzy3d-svm-mapper</a> : building tesselated surfaces out of a SVM regression model (also depends on <a href="https://github.com/jzy3d/jzy3d-tools-libsvm">jzy3d-tools-libsvm</a>, a clone of libsvm of utility wrappers and refactors)
-- <a href="https://github.com/jzy3d/jzy3d-g2d">jzy3d-g2d</a> : a POC showing how to read projected geometries in order to render them with Java2d

 Configure your project to use Jzy3d from Maven
 -----------------------------------